zant/site/content/posts/abstract-algebra-haskell.md

     A deriving (Show)
 {{< / highlight >}}

-After that, we define a semigroup as we cannot start with a magma.
-This is because a magma is only (M, •) i.
-e. a set and a binary operation.
-However, in order to define a Haskell typeclass we need _some_ restriction in the constructor.

-Now, as Haskell is right associative already, we only need to specify that the typeclass needs a function of two arguments (binary operation) that returns a value of the same type (closure).

-{{< highlight haskell >}}
-class Semigroup a where
-    (<>) :: a -> (a -> a)
-{{< / highlight >}}

-The encoding of the multiplication table will be done by the `dot` function.
-This was the tricky part to construct from zero.
+Now, our binary operation and the encoding of its multiplication table will be done by the `dot` function.
+This would be a bit tricky to construct from zero if a larger group were used.
+I thought about encoding this without pattern matching every case but didn't find a way.

+Will like to explore [GAP](https://www.gap-system.org/) more to see how they do it.

+But anyways, this is our binary operation:

 {{< highlight haskell >}}
 dot :: Z2 -> Z2 -> Z2